 If you are a talented author, you certainly know your work inside out.
 Now, try to navigate your writing skills towards some content writing.
 Content writers determine and plan their content marketing goals by evaluating their statistics.
 Use your interpersonal skills and offer networking opportunities on your writer’s website.
 Build trust with transparency.

 I learned that there is no need to consistently rack your brains over what quality content you could produce to educate and excite your audience because it can get stressful.
 It helps to have a content calendar in which you plan your blog or social media posts.
 It’s also a good idea to “repurpose” what you have already shared.
+In other word, write from a different angle!

 Still, plan ahead—research in advance.
 Check what’s trending on Google Trends.
 If it’s relevant to you, then creatively incorporate it into your content marketing calendar.